wikitops/ansible_logstash/README.md

 # Ansible : Playbook Logstash

-The aim of this project is to deploy a simple Logstash client on Vagrant with some default value.
+The purpose of this project is to deploy a simple Logstash client on Vagrant with some default value.
+The deployment can be baremetal, on Docker or on Kubernetes / Openshift.

 ## Getting Started